WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 ![salt]({{ site.baseurl }}{{ page.images[0].image_path }})
 <p class="legend">That... should be enough.</p>

-First thing first, those factors only correlates with crime and are not causes.
+First thing first, those factors only correlate with crime and are not causes.
 Things like having *bad* genes or the lead poisoning do not guarantee you to commit crimes.

 In fact, most people with multiple aggravating factors will **never** commit crimes.
 They're like little nudges that can push someone to commit a crime they might not have committed otherwise.

 Regarding the sex disparities, it's probably both because of actual physiology (testosterone linked to aggression...) as well as social-cultural factors (fights, weapons, considered more *manly* for example).

 The age disparity isn't too surprising.
 Teenagers and young adults combine peak physical performance with poor impulse control, poor emotion regulation and a very stressful period of life.
-All of this make them more suitable to all kinds of reckless behaviors and can lead to substance abuse and/or delinquency.
+All of this makes them more suitable to all kinds of reckless behaviors and can lead to substance abuse and/or delinquency.

 For poverty, income inequality may strengthen the feelings of dispossession and unfairness in society leading to less remorse in committing crimes.
-That said, poor farming village in developing countries are not famous for their lawlessness.
+That said, poor farming villages in developing countries are not famous for their lawlessness.

 One key difference may lie in a stronger social structure, where villagers support each other during tough times.
 In cities, the suffering of the poor is, more often than not, only met with apathy.